pkel/cpr/website/content/en/docs/methods/virtual-environment.md

 be reached with the child relationship from block $a$ are called descendants of $a$.
 Blocks can store arbitrary data in named fields.
 Blocks, their parents, and their fields are persistent.
-That is, changing a block creates a copy of the block.
-Freshly copied blocks do not have any descendants.
+That is, modifying a block creates a copy of the block.
+Freshly modified blocks do not have any descendants.

 Blocks and the parent relationship form a directed acyclic graph which we call block DAG.
 Within the DAG, blocks without parents are